 When we got to the hospital, the woman seemed to take years to register us.
 I wanted her to hurry but it didn’t seem to help.
 Finally, she finished and took us to the pediatric floor herself rather than confusing me with directions.

 The staff took over.
 They weighed my son on a baby scale.
 He weighed 11kg at 2 1/2 years old.
 They poked him and prodded and he didn’t respond.
 The doctor took one look at him and sent him to ICU.

 He was hooked up to more tubes than I could imagine.
 The doctor came back to talk to us.

 Once again it was confirmed.
-Our son was diagnosed with type 1 diabetes.
+Our son was given a type 1 diabetes diagnosis.
 His blood glucose level was 7 times the normal range.
 The next 12 hours were critical.
 If he lived then we would learn to deal with this disease called Type 1 Diabetes.
 In the meantime, all we could do was pray.

 I was stunned.
 We followed his advice and prayed like never before.
 I never left my child’s side.
 Family was called and they began their own prayers and prayer chains for us.
 All I could do was focus on the fact that my little boy had to live.

 Twenty-four hours later he was ripping out IVs and catheters.
 When he went back to the pediatric floor, I began to realize how weak he was.

 I noticed that he had hardly spoken in weeks.
 I saw the flesh sag off of his little bottom.
 When he fell down, he was too weak to get up and I had to stand him back up.

 I was terrified of how I would care for him when he came home after having type 1 diabetes diagnosis.
 They gave me things to read and I learned that if he went “low” while he was asleep he could have a seizure and die.